 Solution 3: Repair the external hard drive with Disk Utility

 When an external hard drive is not working properly, you can use the built-in disk repair tool - First Aid to check and repair disk errors.

 Step 2: Choose the unmountable external drive on the left sidebar.

 Step 3: Select First Aid in the top center and click Run.

 Solution 2: Repair the external hard drive with Terminal

 Sometimes, Disk Utility may not function as desired.
-But you can still repair the corrupted external hard drive with Terminal.
+Fortunately, you can still try to repair the corrupted external hard drive with Terminal.

 Step 1: Go to Applications > Terminal

 Step 2: Enter: diskutil list (This will list out the available volumes).